Tropical cyclone & severe wind

 What is severe wind?

-Severe wind is a general description of high-wind conditions that occur during severe thunderstorms, tropical cyclones, extensive deep low pressure systems and tornadoes.
+Severe wind is a general description of high-wind conditions that occur during severe thunderstorms, tropical cyclones, deep low-pressure systems and tornadoes.
 These can often be described as gale-force or storm-force winds in weather reports.

 How does a severe wind hazard come about?